The DGCA Strikes Back

 So discussing is it is the best way to make diaspora aware of about its pros and cons and for even making a counter argument in pro to fight it.

 Don't get disheartened we have been an excellent copy cats all these years in all walks of our life's and we will not disappoint in this area too.
-Like how internet is legal now in India, in the years to come Drones will also become legal in India within a set of guidelines after its become legal in rest of the world.
-Grin.
+Like how internet is legal now in India, in the years to come Drones will also become legal in India within a set of guidelines after its become legal in rest of the world. ;D.

 There are many other unwritten illegal stuffs in this world like alternative medicines, Soul transplant, alternative energy sources, Research on zero point energy, greater than 100% efficiency machines and many many more but that does not stop interests of the mavericks in these areas.
 Just don't be the cause of public nuisance while you are at it or cause damage to life and property involved in it.
 Respect the privacy of public.